tlswg/tls13-spec/draft-ietf-tls-tls13.md

   servers might receive TLS 1.2 or prior ClientHellos which contain other compression methods and MUST follow the procedures for the appropriate prior version of TLS.
-TLS 1.3 ClientHellos are identified as having a legacy_verison of 0x0303 and a supported_versions extension present with 0x0304 as the highest version indicated therein.
+TLS 1.3 ClientHellos are identified as having a legacy_version of 0x0303 and a supported_versions extension present with 0x0304 as the highest version indicated therein.

 extensions